Connect with us

 Moore was still annoyed at the experience as he passed out even more water later that day in the Sykes Park Community Center parking lot.

 Strong Arms, part of a group called the Rapid Response Coalition that is working with the city to distribute water, staffed this site every day last week.
 The work of lifting, carrying and setting down 29 pound cases of water rarely ceased.
-Though Sykes Park is in a residential area of South , removed from thru-traffic, the line of cars has stayed steady; many homes here, miles away from the water plants, lost pressure entirely.
+Though Sykes Park is in a residential area of South Jackson, removed from thru-traffic, the line of cars has stayed steady; many homes here, miles away from the water plants, lost pressure entirely.

 On Friday, the pride that Moore and the other volunteers took in helping their community was giving way to exhaustion and frustration with cars that held up the water line and with the many reporters, Mississippi Today included, who showed up asking for pictures and quotes.

-As kids unloaded cases of water from an 18-wheeler, a sunburnt reporter from a national outlet moved to the front of the line to to a in a black car, holding them up from leaving.
+As kids unloaded cases of water from an 18-wheeler, a sunburnt reporter from a national outlet moved to the front of the line to talk to a family in a black car, holding them up from leaving.

 “I know y’all be doing a job, but hey!”
 Moore shouted.